Copyright infringement: Criminal law

 Punishment of copyright infringement varies case-by-case across countries.
-Convictions may include jail time and/or severe fines for each instance of copyright infringement.
-In the United States, willful copyright infringement carries a maximum fine of $150,000 per instance.
+Convictions may include jail time or severe fines for each instance of copyright infringement.
+In the United States, wilful copyright infringement carries a maximum fine of $150,000 per instance.

 Article 61 of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs) requires that signatory countries establish criminal procedures and penalties in cases of "willful trademark counterfeiting or copyright piracy on a commercial scale".
 Copyright holders have demanded that states provide criminal sanctions for all types of copyright infringement.